malucalle/selbal/README.md

 - Read the manuscript [https://msystems.asm.org/content/3/4/e00053-18]
 - Use the `help()` functions for getting a detailed instructions of their use.
-- Read the associated vignette (see vignette folder).
+- Read the associated vignette (see https://github.com/UVic-omics/selbal/tree/master/vignettes).